mwindholtz/ddd_ex_tickets/docs/introduction.md

 DDD is a continuous refinment of the model of the system shared between tech and domain experts.
 When a new concept is found, it is defined and named, and becomes part of the code.
 The code must change to reflect the unfolding understanding of the concepts in the problem.
+Modeling is iterative and ongoing as new understaning is developed by the whole team.

 ### Stratigic Patterns
 These patterns help organize large scale parts of a complicated domain.